sensoworks/docs/docs/edge-and-fog/fog/fog-installation-on-premise.md

 ✅ DONE :-)

 The Sensoworks Fog gateway comes pre-packaged with a simple demo service, that monitors a simulated sensor.
-Follow this [**getting started guide**](../fog-getting-started-guide.md).
+Follow this [**getting started guide**](./fog-getting-started-guide.md).

 ## Dockerized with EdgeX

+TBD

+## K3S

 TBD